Elizabeth102007/beginner-projects/README.md

 - Format specifiers

 ### Bank Account System
-This is a project built like a real bak account, which contains withdraw, deposit, the ability to check balance and also get account info printed.
+This is a project built like a real bank account, which contains withdraw, deposit, the ability to check balance and also get account info printed.

 How It Works
 - It contians a general bank account, savings account, and a student account